 Lodestar: An Electric VTOL Rocket

 I worked on this project with Govind Chari!
-Click here to checkout his site!
+Check out his site here.

 Introduction

-Lodestar is a small scale electric vertical takeoff and landing (VTOL capable) project that I worked on with Govind Chari over the 2020 Summer.
+Lodestar is a small-scale electric vertical takeoff and landing (VTOL) project that I worked on with Govind Chari over the summer of 2020.
 I was in Hawthorne, so I designed the craft and wrote the flight software.
-My partner Govind built and tested the vehicle, and also wrote the GNC code.
-By the end of the summer, the vehicle could perform a takeoff and land vertically.
-The objective was to understand the challenges in creating a vehicle that could take off and land vertically through thrust vectoring only similar to the Falcon 9.
+My partner, Govind, built and tested the vehicle and also wrote the guidance, navigation, and control (GNC) code.
+By the end of the summer, the vehicle could take off and land vertically.
+The objective was to understand the challenges of creating a vehicle that could take off and land vertically using thrust vectoring only—similar to the Falcon 9.

 Years Before

 The first attempts at this project actually started back in 2017 before I had even met Govind.
-Together with Matthew Cox, and Jude Bedessem, we studied how to build a similar system for recovery of high power rockets.
-While they worked on the rocketry side of the project, I lead the way on the recovery side with two pathfinder vehicles for an electric motor vertical landing system.
+Together with Matthew Cox and Jude Bedessem, we studied how to build a similar system for the recovery of high-power rockets.
+While they worked on the rocketry side of the project, I led the way on the recovery side with two pathfinder vehicles for an electric motor vertical landing system.

 Pathfinder 1 - EDF Thrust Vectoring

-This initial pathfinder taught me how to build a thurst vectoring actuators, and I was also able to test using an EDF as a main power system.
+This initial pathfinder taught me how to build thrust vectoring actuators, and I was also able to test using an EDF as a main power system.
 I realized that the torque delivered from the motor needed significant compensation.
-Further that an EDF sized system was too large and heavy for safe prototyping.
-This drove me to target a lighter smaller system on the next iteration.
+Additionally, an EDF-sized system was too large and heavy for safe prototyping.
+This led me to target a lighter, smaller system for the next iteration.

 Pathfinder 2 - Counter Rotating Props and Active Control

-On this iteration, I tested using a commercial flight computer the Pixhawk 4, and two counter-rotating propellers.
-This also used a similar fin-based thrust vectoring system.
-In the picture below, you'll see it hanging from strings as a partial free-hanging system to test roll control.
-In this prototype, I found that this split prop design had a much better thrust-to-weight ratio, but that a Pixhawk flight computer did not have sufficient customization for this task.
-I would repeat the same mechanical and electrical design, but the software and control stack would need upgrading.
+On this iteration, I tested using a commercial flight computer—the Pixhawk 4—and two counter-rotating propellers.
+This version also used a similar fin-based thrust vectoring system.
+In the picture above, you’ll see it hanging from strings as a partial free-hanging system to test roll control.
+This prototype showed that the split prop design had a much better thrust-to-weight ratio, but the Pixhawk flight computer did not have sufficient customization for this task.
+I would repeat the same mechanical and electrical design, but the software and control stack would need an upgrade.

 Lodestar Design

-Using lessons learned from my past designs, the bill of materials and overall system design (mass budget, power budget...) was very easy to get right on the first try.
+Using lessons learned from my past designs, the bill of materials and overall system design (mass budget, power budget, etc.) were easy to get right on the first try.
 I chose to use two counter-rotating quadcopter motors to cancel torque and ensure centerline thrust.
-Roll control on the craft is achieved through differential thrust, and pitch & yaw is achieved through thrust vectoring vanes actuated by servos inside the thrust structure.
-The two motors have separate power systems, and one of them also powers the avionics stack.
+Roll control was achieved through differential thrust, while pitch and yaw were controlled through thrust vectoring vanes actuated by servos inside the thrust structure.
+The two motors had separate power systems, with one also powering the avionics stack.

 Flight Software and Ground Software

-Flight software on this vehicle was derived from the flight software on PAN (my satellite team).
-This gave me the fine-grained control that I did not have from previous commercial flight computers.
-I wrote all code to parse orientation and position data from the onboard IMU and Barometer.
-I wrote a mission manager state machine that guided the craft through sensor initialization, flight, and post-landing.
-To aid with initial development, I also developed a custom NodeJS-based web ground station.
-I also wrote all the boilerplate code that my partner plugged into for guidance, navigation, and control.
+The flight software for this vehicle was derived from the flight software on PAN (my satellite team).
+This gave me the fine-grained control that I lacked in previous commercial flight computers.
+I wrote all the code to parse orientation and position data from the onboard IMU and barometer.
+I developed a mission manager state machine to guide the craft through sensor initialization, flight, and post-landing.
+To aid with initial development, I built a custom NodeJS-based web ground station.
+I also wrote the boilerplate code that my partner used for guidance, navigation, and control.

-Here's a screenshot of what the groundstation looked like as it relayed live telemetry through the radio system.
+Here’s a screenshot of the ground station relaying live telemetry through the radio system:

 Iteration

-I worked with my partner to develop an iterative testing campaign that would guide us to full mission success.
-We created a Matlab simulation that verified simple attitude control PID loops.
-We then built the craft and did thrust testing to verify that it was capable of a greater than one thrust to weight ratio.
-To aid in the development, and figuring out why flight failures happen, I added SD-card data logging for post-flight analysis.
+I worked with my partner to develop an iterative testing campaign to guide us to full mission success.
+We created a MATLAB simulation to verify simple attitude control PID loops.
+After building the craft, we conducted thrust testing to confirm that it had a thrust-to-weight ratio greater than one.
+To aid in development and diagnose flight failures, I added SD-card data logging for post-flight analysis.

 Roll Control

-We verified the full control loop from sensors to actuators by only allowing freedom in the roll axis, and verifying that the craft could maintain a steady roll angle.
+We verified the full control loop from sensors to actuators by allowing movement only in the roll axis.
+This confirmed that the craft could maintain a steady roll angle.

 Final Flights

-After lots of testing and a few total rebuilds of the vehicle, we finally got Lodestar to perform a vertical takeoff and landing after the 23rd test flight.
+After extensive testing and multiple complete rebuilds of the vehicle, Lodestar successfully performed a vertical takeoff and landing after the 23rd test flight.